• Art magazine

 Joachim Rodriguez y Romero

-Rosemarie Trockel is considered the best known artist in Germany .
-Nevertheless, her name is not familiar to many people.
-There is a reason for this: Trockel is reluctant to show up in public and do not give any interviews.
-But she is everywhere - at the Documenta and the Venice Biennale, as a long -time professor of the Düsseldorf Art Academy and as a founding member of the world's Academy in Cologne.
+Rosemarie Trockel is considered Germany's most famous artist .
+Nevertheless, her name is unfamiliar to many people.
+There's a reason for this: Trockel rarely appears in public and doesn't give interviews.
+But she is ubiquitous – at Documenta and the Venice Biennale, as a long-time professor at the Düsseldorf Art Academy, and as a founding member of the Academy of the Arts of the World in Cologne.

-Rosemarie Trockel was born in Schwerte in North Rhine-Westphalia in 1952 and grew up in Leverkusen. drawing very early .
-In 1971 she began studying at the University of Education in Cologne, from 1974 to 1978 she studied painting under Werner Schriefers at the Cologne works schools.
+Rosemarie Trockel was born in Schwerte, North Rhine-Westphalia, in 1952 and grew up in Leverkusen.
+Although there was no particular interest in art in her family, young Rosemarie began drawing at a very early age .
+In 1971, she began her studies at the Teacher Training College in Cologne, and from 1974 to 1978 she studied painting under Werner Schriefers at the Cologne Art Schools.

 Rosemarie Trockel: Portrait of an idiosyncratic artist